The phenomenally successful The Play That Goes Wrong brings its unique brand of chaotic comedy tale to London’s Duchess Theatre. Read More >

 Despite the setbacks, the actors struggle bravely to reach the final curtain, in events packed with Keaton-esque slapstick, finely-tuned fast and a wealth of physical comedy.
 Rib-tickling guaranteed.

-The remarkable rags-to-riches story of The Play That Goes Wrong shows no signs of slowing down.
+The remarkable rags-to-riches story of the production shows no signs of slowing down.
 Having started its life at a London fringe venue, the Old Red Lion Theatre, with only four paying customers at the first performance, the show first moved to Trafalgar Studios and then on to the Duchess Theatre.
 It has since played to an audience of over a million.

-Having transferred to Broadway in early 2017, The Play That Goes Wrong was playing simultaneously in twelve countries, with foreign language productions in France, Israel and Italy, and claimed a Tony Award in 2017 for Best Scenic Design of a Play.
+Having transferred to Broadway in early 2017, the hit show was playing simultaneously in twelve countries, with foreign language productions in France, Israel and Italy, and claimed a Tony Award in 2017 for Best Scenic Design of a Play.

-The Play That Goes Wrong was written by original Mischief Theatre company members Henry Lewis, Jonathan Sayer and Henry Shields, the masterminds also behind Olivier Award-nominated comedies Peter Pan Goes Wrong and The Comedy About A Bank Robbery.
+The comedy was written by original Mischief Theatre company members Henry Lewis, Jonathan Sayer and Henry Shields, the masterminds also behind Olivier Award-nominated comedies Peter Pan Goes Wrong and The Comedy About A Bank Robbery.